timbru31/iaa/README.md

 ## Prerequisites

 1. Install the following components
-  1. JDK 8
+1. JDK 11
-  2. IDE (e.g. IntelliJ or eclipse)
+1. IDE (e.g. IntelliJ or eclipse)
-  3. Lombok
+1. Lombok
-  4. Maven 3
+1. Maven 3
-  5. Tomcat v8 or v8.5 (or similiar webserver)
+1. Tomcat v9 (or similar webserver)

 ## Installation

 1. Clone the project
 2. Create a `user.properties` in `src/main/resources/`
-  1. add a correct `database.url` for the H2 database
+3. add a correct `database.url` for the H2 database
    1. See below for the default database installation instructions
-3. Run the project.
+4. Run the project.
 Visit [http://localhost:8080/iaa-multiple-choice](http://localhost:8080/iaa-multiple-choice)

 ## Configuration

 ### Mail sending

 You can enable mail sending by adding the flag `mail.disabled=false` to your `user.properties`.
 You need to configure both `mail.username` and `mail.password` with valid Gmail credentials or use your own mail server.
 **This will enable the need to activate the user accounts and mailing of tokens for exams!**
 Besides that you can force to override the recipient by adding `mail.overrideRecipient=your@email` to your `user.properties`.

 ### Registration

 Per default registration of new users is enabled.
 To disable this set `registration.enabled=false` in your `user.properties`.

 ## Default database

-You might want to use the pre-configured databse in `docs/db/iaa-multiple-choice.h2.db` (credentials are listed below). **Make sure to set `database.mode` to `update`**
+You might want to use the pre-configured database in `docs/db/iaa-multiple-choice.h2.db` (credentials are listed below). **Make sure to set `database.mode` to `update`**
 If this does not work, there is an import script located in `docs/db/import.sql`.
 Copy it to `src/main/resources`.
-To use it while Hibernate starts, add the following property to the `spring.xml` (bean id *entityManagerFactory*):
+To use it while Hibernate starts, add the following property to the `spring.xml` (bean id _entityManagerFactory_):
 `<prop key="hibernate.hbm2ddl.import_files">import.sql</prop>`

 ## Default credentials